thqby/pyahk/README.md

+# Python and AutoHotkey V2 call each other, ctypes implementation

-# Use AutoHotkey V2 in Python
+## Use AutoHotkey V2 in Python

-## example1 Gui, Hotkey ...
+#### example1 Gui, Hotkey ...
 ```python
 from ctypes import c_wchar_p
 from pyahk import *